Algeria

 Refugees in Algeria are suffering from food insecurity and nutritional deficiencies.
 You can help us deliver lifesaving food and school meals.

-one of the Longest refugee Crises in the world
+One of the Longest Refugee Crises in the World

 Algeria has been hosting refugees from Western Sahara since 1975, making it one of the longest-running refugee crises in the world.
 The Sahrawi refugees live in five camps near the town of Tindouf – a harsh, isolated desert environment of western Algeria where opportunities for self-reliance are limited, forcing them to depend on humanitarian assistance for their survival.
 30% of Sahrawi refugees are food insecure and 58% are at risk of food insecurity.